gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 - **site** - Any website, web-app, or other content you can browse on the internet in a web browser.

-- **server-side site** - Any site that renders content on the server, at time of request -- whether using node.js, PHP, Python, or any other method -- before delivering it to the user's browser.
+- **server-side site** - Any site that pre-processes code at time of request -- whether using node.js, PHP, Python, or any other method -- before delivering it to the user's browser.

-- **client-side site** - Gatsby only generates static sites.
-Single Page Apps (SPAs) are different but any security issue affecting a pure static site will also affect an SPA.
-Collectively both methods deliver all needed assets(HTML/CSS/JS) to the client for site rendering.
+- **client-side site** - Any site (GatsbyJS, NuxtJS, NextJS, Single Page App, etc...) where static files(HTML/CSS/JS) are shipped to the browser for processing -- pre-processing may happen at build time, but does not happen time of request.

 - **attack vector** - A resource through which to hack a site.
-Just because an attack vector exists doesn't mean your site is vulnerable to that attack, however.
+Just because an attack vector exists does not mean your site is vulnerable to that attack, however.
 A server is an attack vector; but, the server requires a vulnerability for an attacker to exploit (use) that server as an attack vector.

 ## Shared Security Concerns

 No matter how you deploy your site, how little JavaScript you use, whether it is sever-side or client-side: your site has attack vectors.

-When it comes to static sites, if you are going to get hacked, it is going to be at the infastructure level (server/CDN, DNS, CI, etc.) or network level([MitM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)).
-Thanks to the cloud, most of this work is done for you and you do not have to secure these layers.
-As long as you are using two-factor authentication(2FA) and a strong password.
+When it comes to client-side sites, if you are going to get hacked, it is likely going to be at the infrastructure or network level:

+- **Infrastructure** - This might be your CDN, code repository, DNS, CI, etc. Thanks to the cloud, most of the work securing this layer is done for you.
+As long as, you are using two-factor authentication (2FA) and a strong password.
 You are all using 2FA (when possible) and strong passwords, right!?
 Good.

+- **Network** - This kind of attack happens when an attacker can access to the network being used to access your site.
+It could be a rouge third-party in your cloud provider, or someone sitting across the coffee shop on the same public WiFi as your user.
+The exact attack methods vary, but are collectively referred to as a [Man-in-the-Middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.
+  The defense here is HTTPS (TLS encryption).
+Other related technologies such as [Cross-Origin-Resource-Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), [Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security), [Public Key Pinning](*https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning), and [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) all assist in securing network traffic.
+No matter who is looking at your network traffic, they can not read or modify it.

 Other possible attacks relate to using `iframes` or not removing referrer tags on external links.
 Thankfully, fixing these is a pretty low bar.
 This [article](https://blog.sqreen.com/static-websites-security/) covers all these security issues well and includes solutions and deeper discussion.

 ## Unique Security Concerns

 When you ship **everything** to the browser, the user can access **everything**.
-No amount of minification or obfuscation can hide the code and content you're shipping.
-If a user knows how to use their browsers dev tools, the user can get that content.
+No amount of minification or obfuscation can hide the code and content you are shipping.
+If a user knows how to use their browser's dev tools, the user can get that content.
 This makes showing dynamic or private content on client-side sites seemingly impossible.
 This is why server-side rendering of sites was invented.

 In the server-side world the solution is to...well there is not really a problem to begin with because all the secrets and private content is secured on a server.
 The client browser never needs to directly access them.
 The server fetches content from the API or database, and sends back only the content the client is authorized to access.

 How do you secure secrets in the client-side world, if all the content and code is being shipped to the client browser?
 An answer can be found with the "[JAMstack](https://jamstack.org/)".
-Hopefully you're all fairly familiar with this concept given you're building "JAMstack" sites using Gatsby.
+Hopefully you are all fairly familiar with this concept given you are building "JAMstack" sites using Gatsby.
 For the uninitiated: you use HTML/CSS ([M]arkup) to build your site, [J]avaScript to make it dynamic, and [A]PIs (accessed by JavaScript) to provide content and features.
 All of this is done from the client-side.

 The biggest security struggle with client-side sites is securing those APIs.
 Most APIs require an API key or another kind of authentication.
 Simply adding those secrets to the code only further obfuscates access to the same content.
 It does nothing to actually secure that content.